 This depends on the type of microschooling arrangement.
 Some microschools are set up as a private school and charge tuition (along with following other government requirements), others are similar to homeschooling co-ops and work out payments in different ways.
 Charter schooling has been discussed as a possibility for microschools.
 In some states, however, certain rigidities have generally stood in the way of charter microschools as a viable model.

 Sometimes, though not always - different microschooling arrangements are possible, and cost is a consideration.

 Because they generally serve children of different ages, microschooling environments accept a variety of grade levels, often grouping them into K-3, 4-8, and 9-12.
 This allows for peer mentorship, and forming friendships and collaborations that would not be possible in a traditional classroom.

 What does a microschooling schedule look like?

-What kind of student thrives in a microschooing environmentl?
+What kind of child thrives in a microschooing environment?

-Microschooling is a good option for all kinds of students.
+Microschooling is a good option for many children.
 Microschooling accelerates independent learning, and helps foster a love of learning, which is well-suited for many children.

 How is a child’s progress measured at a microschool?

 This depends on what you are looking for in microschooling, there are a variety of options.
 Oftentimes, microschooling environments focus on mastery-based projects, which frequently includes portfolios that can be used to track a student’s progression through a variety of standards.
 Many microschools assess student learning in innovative ways.

 We encourage every parent interested in microschooling to seek out options and speak with the leaders of the microschools to see what works best for your family.
 Many children thrive in microschool environments, and while there may not be a specific special education program in the microschool of your choice, you might find the micrschooling environment well-equipped to guide your child in a way that allows them to grow and flourish.